62nd Primetime Emmy Awards

 The 62nd Primetime Emmy Awards, presented by the Academy of Television Arts & Sciences, were held on Sunday, August 29, 2010, at the Nokia Theatre in Downtown Los Angeles, California beginning at 5:00 p.m.
-PDT (00:00 UTC; August 30).
-Comedian and Late Night host Jimmy Fallon hosted the ceremony for the first time.
+PDT (00:00 UTC; August 30) and presenting 26 awards.
+Comedian and then-Late Night host Jimmy Fallon hosted the ceremony for the first time.

-The ceremony honored the best in prime time television programming from June 1, 2009 until May 31, 2010.
+The ceremony honored the best in prime time television programming from June 1, 2009, until May 31, 2010.
 The HBO miniseries The Pacific won eight awards, the most for any program this year, including Outstanding Miniseries.
 ABC's freshman series Modern Family was the most honored comedy series of the year with six awards, including Outstanding Comedy Series.
-Modern Family would go on to win again the top prize for four more years (2010-2014) to reach a record five Outstanding Comedy Series wins.
+Modern Family would go on to win again the top prize for four more years (2010–2014) to reach a record five Outstanding Comedy Series wins.
 AMC's period piece drama Mad Men won four awards, including Outstanding Drama Series, its third consecutive victory in that category.
 The HBO film Temple Grandin won five major awards, tying the record for most major wins by a television film, set by Promise in 1987.

 The ceremony was telecast live coast-to-coast in the United States by NBC, the first such broadcast since ABC did so for the 34th ceremony held in 1976.
 The ceremony was held before its usual mid-September date to avoid a conflict with NBC Sunday Night Football.

 On August 21, 2010, the Creative Arts Emmy Awards were presented at the same venue.
 E! aired clips from the ceremony on August 28, the evening preceding the night of the primetime telecast.

 The ceremony was received well by critics, with much praise going to the quality of the production, the voting trends and the entertainment factor.
 Jimmy Fallon received unanimous acclaim for his performance as the host, with some critics citing him as one of the greatest Emmy hosts in recent times.